This set of Civil Engineering Drawing Multiple Choice Questions & Answers (MCQs) focuses on “Orthographic Reading”.

 Explanation: Talking of orthographic projection, it happens due to three views, top view, front view and side view.
 Projection of any object which occur by side view or front view happens to occur on vertical plane while top view projection falls on horizontal plane as seen in the figure below.

-4. Which angle of projection does the figure resembles?
+4. Which angle of projection does the figure resembles if it is lying in the 3rd coordinate?

 a) Second – angle projection